 vege - Fotolia

-In 2020, a Stockholm startup called Checkin.com processed more than 18 million sessions from end users in 165 countries.
-This has since been followed by the recent completion of a private funding worth €2m, which quickly became oversubscribed as a host of leading Nordic investors flocked towards the company.
+In 2020, a Stockholm startup called Checkin.com processed more than 18 million sessions from users in 165 countries.
+This has recently been followed up with private funding worth €2m, which quickly became oversubscribed as a host of leading Nordic investors flocked towards the company.
 As far as this being another Nordic startup success story, it’s simply the latest example of regional innovation going global.
 But deeper than that, it’s also another success story for the “Klarna academy”.

-In Checkin.com’s case, CEO and co-founder Kristoffer Cassel, who founded the company together with another Klarna veteran, Alexey Kuznetsov, believes that “experience” is indeed the key word, but mostly in terms of seeing a startup thrive, rather than the technical elements and innovations deployed.
-Since 2017, he’s helped oversee his company scale at a rapid rate via a user experience-based proposition which uses AI and machine learning to create bespoke and streamlined onboarding experiences, online.
+In Checkin.com’s case, CEO and co-founder Kristoffer Cassel, who founded the company together with another Klarna veteran, Alexey Kuznetsov, believes “experience” is indeed the key word, but mostly in terms of seeing a startup thrive, rather than the technical elements and innovations deployed.
+Since 2017, he has helped oversee his company scale at a rapid rate via a user experience-based proposition which uses artificial intelligence (AI) and machine learning (ML) to create bespoke and streamlined onboarding experiences, online.

 “I was going on vacation and there was someone in the airport promoting credit cards – something I actually needed,” said Cassel.
 “The sales guy did a really good job, and I was fully onboard with the idea of signing up for this card.
 And then I was handed this iPad, with a great long form asking me all kinds of details, as you might expect.
 And instinctively, without even thinking, I made an excuse and walked away.”